ziqingW/FindYourNeighborhood/README.md

 No.2 Rice/Museum District,West University/Southside Area
 No.3 Upper Kirby

 *  Also, if the user entered a zip code of Houston he/she would get the result that the most similar one was the area with the inputted zip code.
-This can be counted as a positive control of the project.
+This can be considered as a positive control of the project.

 ## Discussion
 *  The size of Houston's neighborhoods varies largely, which makes the data of venues from some areas less representing for the features of neighborhood.